Camera degli Sposi: West wall

 On the west wall is the "Meeting scene".
-This fresco shows Ludovico speaking with his second son Francesco Gonzaga, who ten days prior had become a cardinal in the Roman Catholic Church and who is holding the hand of his wife.
-They are accompanied by their children, Francesco and Sigismondo.
-Among those surrounding them are another one of Ludovico's sons, Ludovichino, the Holy Roman Emperor Frederick III, and Christian I, king of Denmark.
+This fresco shows Ludovico speaking with his second son Francesco Gonzaga, who ten days prior had become a cardinal in the Roman Catholic Church and who is holding the hand of his younger brother Lodovico, pronotary of the Catholic Church.
+They are accompanied by Federico I Gonzaga's children, Francesco and Sigismondo.
+Among those surrounding them are the Holy Roman Emperor Frederick III, and Christian I, king of Denmark.
 While this meeting between the Gonzaga family and these noteworthy political leaders never took place, Mantegna's depiction of it does shed light on the political aspirations of the Gonzaga, who wanted to seem at the same time, both good feudal servants and equals of the upper tier of the political elite (as evidenced by the emperor's and king's lack of visual prominence over the Gonzaga).
 Notably, this ideal political meeting excludes the primary employer of Mantua's military forces, Duke Galeazzo Maria Sforza, showing again aspirations by Gonzaga for not being beholden to or less than other political leaders.
 In the landscape that serves as a backdrop to this meeting rises an imaginary Roman city branded with the Gonzaga coat of arms, another allusion to Mantua's comparable splendor under Gonzaga rule.